Looking for the best sauce pan for your kitchen? Here, we discuss what makes a saucepan great: material, size, shape, design, cost, and more.

 Enameled Cast Iron

-If you love enameled cast iron and don't mind the weight, then it's not a terrible choice.
-But clad stainless is lighter, less expensive, and just as durable.
+If you love enameled cast iron and don't mind the weight, then it's a decent choice.

 Example: Mauviel Black Steel Curved Sauté Pan

-Carbon steel, also called black steel or blue steel, is very close in performance to cast iron.
-It is best known for skillets, so the Mauviel pan above was the only example we could find of a sauce pan-like piece (notice that they don't call it a sauce pan, but a sauté pan, even though the cooking surface is far too small to be considered a sauté pan).
+Carbon steel is close in performance to cast iron, but thinner, so not quite as heavy.
+It is best known for skillets, so the Mauviel pan above was the only example we could find of a sauce pan (notice that they call it a a sauté pan, which is a little weird because it's clearly shaped like a sauce pan/sauciér; maybe some French cookware terminology is different).

-Therefore, the main reason not to buy a carbon steel sauce pan is that there just aren't a lot of options available.
-They are also on the heavy side (they have the same density as cast iron, though they're thinner, so not quite as heavy).
+So the main reason not to buy a carbon steel sauce pan is that there just aren't a lot of options available.

 There aren't a lot of carbon steel cookware sets around, either, so if you want a matched set, carbon steel doesn't offer a lot of options.